Home Up Electrical Mechanical Software Quotes Projects Site Map

 If you run your adjustable livewell timer for a period of 10 hours in one outing without recharging the battery, your timer will go into battery saving mode and set the time cycles to 3 1/2 minutes ON and 12 minutes off.
 If you charge your battery for a period greater than one minute, the time settings will go back to the originally adjusted time.
 For instance: If you have your automatic livewell timer set to 5 minutes ON and 10 minutes OFF, if you do not charge the battery because you have been fishing for 10 hours straight the timer goes into battery saving mode and changes to 3 1/2 ON and 12 OFF.
 Most likely this condition will never happen, if it does, you can turn off the timer by flipping off the manual switch supplying power to the timer, and turn it back on.
 The timer will again start doing a tank fill and cycle normally again for another 10 hours or until your battery goes dead.

-Automatic LOW Battery measurements are taken in the background while the unit is run, and this feature can be turned off by rotating the auto-shutoff pot all the way counter clockwise (left) to minimum time stop.
-This Disabled setting is recommended for Kayaks users that typically use smaller batteries.
-If the unit turns off because of LOW Battery, It will do five cycles of ON for 5 seconds, then OFF for 5 seconds, and it will lock out in the OFF position, and no more ON Cycles will occur.
+LOW Battery Charge measurements are taken in the background while the unit is run, and this feature can not be turned off.
+If the unit turns off because of LOW Battery Charge, It will do five cycles of ON for 5 seconds, then OFF for 5 seconds, and it will lock out in the OFF position, and no more ON Cycles will occur.
 To reset the device, remove power by turning off the manual power switch, and turn it back on.
 If the battery charge is still LOW, it will do five cycles of ON for 5 seconds and OFF for 5 seconds and it will lock out again in the OFF condition AGAIN.
-Its time to charge your battery by connecting it to a battery charger, or buy a new battery if it is more than 5 years old.
+Its time to charge your battery (start boat engine), connect it to a battery charger, or buy a new battery if it is more than 5 years old.